kkolodziej39/ConvexHull/README.md

 2. Implementation of Jarvis' March/Gift Wrapping
 3. Python script to randomly generate a set of 2-dimensional points
 4. Output files
+5. Data comparison of Jarvis's March vs. Graham's Scan
+6. PDF Copy of a Convex Hull Presentation

 ***Output files which each contain (broken into a separate section for each algorithm)***
 - The number of elements the algorithm performed on